v1.6.0 — Multi-LLM consensus code review

 Confidence per finding

-Single-provider detection: lower confidence.
+Single-provider: lower confidence.
 Multi-provider agreement: higher confidence.

 Disagreement flags